 - Helmets quickly and easily come out of adjustment.

-Making sure you understand kids bike helmet sizes is clearly the most important factor when buying a kid’s bike helmet.
+Making sure you understand kids helmet sizes is clearly the most important factor when buying a kid’s bike helmet.
 If you buy the wrong size, nothing else matters!
-But there are many other features of a helmet that make it easier or harder to adjust, and that affect how comfortable it is to wear!
+But there are many other features of a helmet that make it easier or harder to adjust, and that affect how comfortable it is to wear.
 There are also specific helmets for biking and scootering or skateboarding.
 So what else should you look for when choosing a bike helmet?

 Helmet Internal Adjust Systems

 To provide a proper fit, any helmet worth buying should have an internal adjustment system.
-Since the head shapes and sizes of children vary greatly, internal adjust systems allow the helmet to conform to heads of many sizes, helping the helmet stay in place and better protect the child.
+Since the head shapes and sizes of children vary greatly, internal adjustment systems allow the helmet to conform to heads of many sizes, helping the helmet stay in place and better protect the child.

 Traditional Dial-Adjust: The most common adjust system is a dial located in the back of the helmet.
 By turning the dial, the internal cage adjusts to fit a child’s head.
 Helmets are limited in the amount they can adjust, so it is still vital to purchase the correct size.